Battle of Sideling Hill: Jean Lowry's account

 A first-hand account of the attack on the fort and of the subsequent battle was written by Jean Lowry, William McCord's younger sister.
 She reports that most of the men had left the stockade during the day to engage in farming, and only Lowry's husband stayed there as a guard.
-On 1 April 1756, a band of Delaware (Lenape) Indians under the command of either Captain Jacobs or Shingas, attacked the fort, killed Lowry's husband and set the blockhouse on fire, forcing the women and children inside to surrender.
+On 1 April 1756, a band of Lenape (Delaware) Indians under the command of either Captain Jacobs or Shingas attacked the fort, killed Lowry's husband and set the blockhouse on fire, forcing the women and children inside to surrender.
 They captured 27 settlers (Lowry says there were 21 captives, indicating that some had been killed).
 The Lenape then forced the captives to travel through the mountains for three days before stopping to rest.
 At dawn on 4 or 5 April, a group of Pennsylvania Militia, including many of Lowry's "friends and neighbors," attacked and were able to rescue the captives.
 According to Lowry, "only one Indian was killed and another wounded, upon which they all fled."
 Within a few minutes, however, the Lenape returned, killed a number of the militia, and recaptured the survivors of the Fort McCord attack.
 One of the male prisoners, probably a soldier, was tortured to death.
 Lowry and the other prisoners were then taken on to Kittanning.